silnrsi/pysilfont/docs/scripts.md

 The input file can be in one of two formats:
 - Plain text file with one glyph name per line in the desired order
-- csv file with headers where first column contains glyph names and sort_final column contains numeric values
+- csv file with headers using glyph_name and sort_final columns

-With the csv file, the glyph names are sorted by the values in the sort column, which can be integer or real. `--header` can be used to specify alternate header to sort_final.
+With the csv file, the glyph names are sorted by the values in the sort_final column, which can be integer or real. `--header` can be used to specify alternate header to sort_final.
 Multiple values can be used with `--header` and `--field` to update 2 or more orders in a single command call.

 ---
 ####  psfsetpsnames